run-x/opta/modules/cloudfront_distribution/cloudfront-distribution.md

     account_id: XXXXXXXXXX
 modules:
   - type: aws-s3
+    bucket_name: "a-unique-s3-bucket-name"
+    files: "./my-site-files" # See S3 module for more info about uploading your files to S3
     name: testmodule
-    bucket_name: "a-unique-s3-bucket-name"
-    files: "./my-site-files" # See S3 module for more info about uploading your files t S3
+  - type: dns
+    domain: staging.startup.com # Fill in with your desired domain, or remove this whole entry if handling dns outside of Opta
+    delegated: false # Set to true when ready -- see the "Configure DNS" page
+    linked_module: cloudfront-distribution
   - type: cloudfront-distribution
-    # Uncomment the following and fill in to support your domain with ssl
-#    acm_cert_arn: "arn:aws:acm:us-east-1:XXXXXXXXXX:certificate/cert-id"
-#    domains:
-#      - "your.domain.com"
     links:
       - testmodule
 ```